A Promise For What is to Become

 Policies and Procedures

-- Maintain and update your Student Educational Plan (SEP) and Semester-by-Semester (SBS) plan each Fall with an RCC counselor.
+• Maintain and update your Student Educational Plan (SEP) each academic year.

-- Complete two Promise-approved activities during both Fall and Spring semesters (e.g., workshops, tutoring, meetings).
+• Complete two Promise-approved activities during both Fall and Spring semesters.

-Progress is reviewed annually.
-Students who do not meet eligibility requirements will lose services.
+Progress is reviewed each semester.
+Students who do not meet eligibility requirements may lose services.

-Students must update their SEP and SBS plans with an RCC counselor every Fall.
-Plans must reflect current major and course enrollment, and be submitted via the Promise Canvas Shell.
+Students must update their SEP with an RCC counselor each academic year.
+Plans must reflect current major and course enrollment and be submitted via the Promise Canvas Shell.

 Submitting your SEP is required to stay eligible.
 Watch the video or follow the steps below to upload your SEP correctly: